davidRokach/ReactProject/README.md

 To get started with the Business Card Builder Website, follow these steps:

 1. Clone the repository: `git clone https://github.com/davidRokach/ReactProject.git`
-2. Install dependencies: `npm install`
+2. Install dependencies in the project and the server : `npm install`
 3. Start the development server: `npm start`
 4. Access the website locally at: `http://localhost:3000`